This page describes the various settings you can apply to an agent. To access these settings:

 - Select a plan

-If you use multiple projects, the consumer project is used to determine the edition and pricing plan.
+If you use multiple projects, the consumer project is used to determine the edition.

 To access the general settings, click the General tab.